waimea-hwstringer/level-3-programming-assessment/docs/test-plan.md

 ---

+## Disabled Buttons Can't Be CLicked

+When a button gets disabled, it should be greyed out.
+Clicking it will not do anything.

+### Test Data Used

+- Click a disabled movement button
+- Click the search button when its disabled
+- Click the grab button when its disabled

+### Expected Test Result

+When disabled buttons are clicked nothing should happen

+---

 ## Example

 Example test description.
 Example test description.
 Example test description.
 Example test description.
 Example test description.
 Example test description.